-In the case of a break in the fibre ODN, there will be multiple ONUs that enter the POPUP state in GPON or LODS state in the XG-PON1.
-Accordingly, a LOS alarm will be reported for the whole PON interface in the working OLT as a complete PON failure, to indicate that the working OLT did not receive any expected transmissions in the upstream.
+In the case of a break in the fibre ODN, there will be multiple ONUs that enter the POPUP state in G-PON or LODS state in the XG-PON.
+Accordingly, a loss of signal (LOS) alarm will be reported for the whole PON interface in the working OLT as a complete PON failure, to indicate that the working OLT did not receive any expected transmissions in the upstream.

-If protection switching has been implemented, the OLT may switch all ONUs upon failure to the protection fibres with schemes illustrated in clause 5.
+If protection switching has been implemented, the OLT may switch all ONUs upon failure to the protection fibres with schemes illustrated in the figures of clause 5.
 There is a relationship between the detection time, the frequency of the allocations and how well the OLT can recover the upstream bursts.
 A fibre cut or fibre pull is not an instantaneous event and can present itself as a reduction in the received power level at the OLT, as shown in Figure 8.
 Therefore, depending on the location of the ONU relative to the OLT and the nature of the fibre cut, the detection time may vary.
 An ONU that is relatively far away from the OLT may be impacted by a fibre cut faster than one that is closer.

-Figure 8 - Example trace of gradual loss of signal upon fibre cut
+Figure 8 - Example trace of gradual LOS upon fibre cut

 Other alarms generated by the OLT may be treated as a condition for fast failure detection.
-For example, when SDi or SFi alarms appear in the OLT for all activated ONUs as an indication of link quality degradation, protection switchover may be triggered to enable the ONU to work in the backup path, while field engineers can detect possible issues in the fibre of the working path without affecting services.
+For example, when signal degrade (SDi) or signal fail (SFi) alarms appear in the OLT for all activated ONUs as an indication of link quality degradation, protection switchover may be triggered to enable the ONU to work in the backup path, while field engineers can detect possible issues in the fibre of the working path without affecting services.

-Service providers may select other conditions to monitor the system performance and enable protection switchover accordingly, however, this is beyond the scope of this Supplement.
+Service providers may select other conditions to monitor the system performance and enable protection switchover accordingly; however, this is beyond the scope of this Supplement.

 Note the duality of the requirements.
 If the fast failure detection and switchover is the priority, then it is reasonable to assume that the backup OLT remains powered up during the primary OLT operation, thus introducing an additional power consuming element of the access system.
-If ONU power saving is the priority, so that ONUs may be intermittently placed in the lower power mode with limited communication capabilities, then it is natural to expect the failure detection and service restoration time upon switchover event to be negatively affected.
+If ONU power saving is the priority, so that ONUs may be intermittently placed in the lower power mode with limited communication capabilities, then it is natural to expect the failure detection and service restoration time upon a switchover event to be negatively affected.